 Students are charged the full amount of tuition per course under the identified enrollment agreement.
-The tuition charge per course is for 7 lessons of curriculum (or 14 lessons for practicum courses) which the student is required to complete within their Course Completion Plan (CCP) of either 7-weeks or 14-weeks (please refer to the Attendance Policy https://docs.google.com/document/d/1uOrdVxAp2kZMYNZvllktn7N3ivDXPgSyAk--vaZJfJM/edit?usp=sharing).
+The tuition charge per course is for 7 lessons of curriculum (or 14 lessons for practicum courses) which the student is required to complete in a minimum of 7 weeks to a maximum of 14 weeks for a 7-lesson course, and 14 weeks for a 14-lesson course. (please refer to the Attendance Policy).
 Withdrawing from a course will allow for possible reimbursement of tuition charges based on the submission of any coursework within each of the lessons.
 For example, if a student withdraws from a course prior to submitting any coursework AND within seven (7) days of enrollment into the course, the student is entitled to a 100% refund of tuition paid, not including the enrollment fee and other non-refundable and/or one-time fees.
 If a student withdraws from a course after submitting 60% coursework (submitting any assignment in 5 or more of 7 lessons (10 of 14 for practicum)), the student will not receive a refund.
 If a student submits less than 60% coursework (submitting any assignment in 4 or less of 7 lessons (9 or less of 14 for practicum)), the student is eligible to receive a prorated refund.
 (See Table 1: Eligible Refund for Lessons Completed).